MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

 .. hint::

-     When we define custom optimization problem class as follows, ideally it override the evaluate_objectives() method with your own objective function.
+     A common and effective approach is to define a custom optimization problem class and override the evaluate_objectives() method to implement your specific objective function.

 .. code-block:: python